UPPMAX/R-python-julia-matlab-HPC/docs/r/batchR.rst

 Any longer, resource-intensive, or parallel jobs must be run through a **batch script**.

-The batch system used at both UPPMAX and HPC2N (and most other HPC centres in Sweden) is called SLURM.
+The batch system used at UPPMAX, HPC2N, and LUNARC (and most other HPC centres in Sweden) is called Slurm.

-SLURM is an Open Source job scheduler, which provides three key functions
+Slurm is an Open Source job scheduler, which provides three key functions

 - Keeps track of available system resources
 - Enforces local system resource usage and job scheduling policies